 It's time for direct, practical, hands-on training.

 time to end the lecture-only training of Opticians.

 time for Opticians to get hands-on-the-Patient training

-cannot be learned virtually in the lecture hall.
+"Hands-on form fitting of eyewear cannot be learned in a lecture hall."

 For the last few decades our collective

 mindset has manifested as, 'Divided we stand...

 united we fall.'
 We must shift to, 'United we stand...

 divided we fall,’ as our paradigm.
 See 1Plus1Equals11.com.